 I recently added Golden Milk to my daily regimen, just before bed for a better sleep and to help me heal from inflammation issues.
 It is delicious!
-Ive been wondering if it would also be good as a coffee-free latte, and today I saw a recipe for just that on Mercola’s website (4), which I’ve adapted here.
+I’ve been wondering if it would also be good as a coffee-free latte, and today I saw a recipe for just that on Mercola’s website (4), which I’ve adapted here.
 This version adds coconut sugar and coconut oil, and uses almond milk.
-I would prefer to use fresh dairy milk, and would sprinkle a bit of ground cinnamon on top when serving.
+I would prefer to use fresh raw dairy milk or coconut milk, and would sprinkle a bit of ground cinnamon on top when serving.

-You may wonder about the added fat and black pepper; they are essential to help with absorption; use full-fat dairy milk (cream-at-the-top) or coconut oil.
+You may wonder about the added fat and black pepper; they are essential to help with absorption (they allow formation of liposomal turmeric and ginger); use full-fat dairy milk (cream-at-the-top) or coconut oil.